 Frances Gotay was born in San Juan, Puerto Rico in 1865 (the name, “Gotay” is of Australian origin).
-Very little is known about her family and formative years but given the fact she left Puerto Rico at 17, for New Orleans, and joined the Colored Sisters of the Holy Family in New Orleans in 1883 we can assume they were Christian.
-Three years later she took her vows and the name, Sister Marie Seraphine.
+Very little is known about her family and formative years but given the fact she left Puerto Rico at 17, for New Orleans, and joined the Colored Sisters of the Holy Family in New Orleans in 1883 we can surmise the Gotay’s were probably Christian.
+Three years later she took her vows and adopted the name, Sister Marie Seraphine.

-Fortunately for Sister Seraphine, her superiors recognized her talent and enrolled her in a local Catholic music school that ordinarily did not accept people of color.
-By the time she graduated, she excelled as a pianist and mastered the strings, reeds, brass, percussion, and organ.
+Fortunately for Sister Seraphine, her superiors recognized her talent and enrolled her in a Catholic music school that ordinarily did not accept people of color.
+By the time she graduated, Sister Seraphine excelled on the piano and organ and mastered the strings, reeds, brass, and percussion.

-After graduation, she was put in charge of musical instruction and directed the orchestra at St. Mary’s Academy.
+After graduation, Sister Seraphine directed the orchestra at St. Mary’s Academy.
 Also, she taught music to the orphans at the Thomy Lafon Home for Boys and the St. John Berchmans’ Home for Girls, both of which were under the care of the Sisters of the Holy Family.
-Moreover, she established a boy’s band, played the organ, sang with the St. Louis Cathedral Choir, and taught French.
+Additionally, Sister Seraphine established a boy’s band, played the organ, sang with the St. Louis Cathedral Choir, and taught French.

-For several years before her death, Sister Seraphine was in poor health.
+Several years before her death, Sister Seraphine was in poor health.
 In spite of that, she refused to give up teaching or visiting the boy’s home.
 On September 10, 1932, Sister Seraphine gave music lessons, rehearsed the boy’s band and choir, and retired for the evening.
-The next day, in the middle of the night, Sister Seraphine aroused a fellow nun and complained that she was ill and needed medical attention.
-While waiting for help, the nuns applied home remedies, but because the Home was far from the city limits, help could not reach her before morning.
-Sister Seraphine passed before help could arrive.
+The next day, in the middle of the night, she aroused a fellow nun and complained she was ill and needed medical attention.
+While waiting for help, the nuns applied home remedies, but because the Home was a great distance from the city limits, Sister Seraphine died before help could arrive.

 On Monday, September 12, 1932, a High Requiem Mass was sung for Sister Seraphine in the motherhouse chapel.
 Afterward, accompanied by a large group of orphans from the Lafon Boy’s Home, girls from St. John Berchmans, and former students from St. Mary’s Academy, she was buried in St. Louis Cemetery No. 2.

-Sister Seraphine’s successor was Sister M. Benedicta Knight, who took charge of the music department and organized a school band that Sister Seraphine planned to organize (pictured above, in 1937, five years after Sister Seraphine’s death).
-The band still exists.
+Sister Seraphine’s successor, Sister M. Benedicta Knight, took charge of the music department and organized a school band Sister Seraphine planned to organize (pictured above, in 1937, five years after Sister Seraphine’s death).
+The band still exists today.

-Regrettably, when the convent relocated from the French Quarter to Chef Menteur Highway in New Orleans, East in the 60s, with the exception of one composition titled, “La Puertorriqueña Reverie,” all of Sister Seraphine’s belongings were lost and, to date, have never been found.
+Regrettably, when the convent relocated from the French Quarter to Chef Menteur Highway in New Orleans, East in the 60s, with the exception of one composition titled, “La Puertorriqueña Reverie,” all of Sister Seraphine’s compositions and personal belongings were lost.

 A Brief History of The Sisters of Holy Family